 Finally, draw a heart that encompasses both the Church and world.

 Ask the children what they think the heart represents.
 After allowing some responses, explain that the heart represents two things.
-First, the heart represents the great love that God has for the world and for all the people in it, including Christians and the Church.
-Second, the heart reminds us that as disciples, we are called to imitate Christ's love by extending his love to all.
+First, the heart represents the great love that God has for the world and for all the people in it, including all of us.
+Second, the heart reminds us that as disciples, we are called to imitate Christ's love by extending his love to everyone.
 The Church exists within the world, and so we are concerned about all the problems that God's children all over the world face.
-As disciples of Christ, we are called to love God, and we are also called to love our neighbors who are both near us and far away.
+As disciples of Christ, we are called to love God, and we are also called to love our neighbors who are both near to us and far away.

 Gather around the Word to pray a simple opening prayer and proclaim the Word of God.